xiangy22/hello-world/README.md

 # hello-world
 my first respository
 My name is Yuanye Xiang
-I am from China
+I am an International Student from China and I am currently a registered student at University of Manitoba.
-I like studying here in Canada
-I like playing video games